Shots in the Back Virtual Listening Event: The Riot Happens

 The immediate cause of the August riot was the murder of Charles Oatman, an African American teenager held by police in the county jail.
 During the riot, six black men were killed by white police officers, all of them shot in the back.
 Much of Augusta’s black business district was also set ablaze, including many white and Chinese-American owned businesses.
 Some 1,500 members of the National Guard were called in to ease the unrest.
 Despite all the chaos, the riot has largely been forgotten, even in Georgia.

-In this second of a series of virtual listening events, historian and author Dr. Jane Dewart Bell and artist Damien Sneed will join Niki Haris in a conversation focused on the events of the riot and the six black men killed by white police officers.
+In this second of a series of virtual listening events, historian and author Dr. Janet Dewart Bell and artist Damien Sneed will join Niki Haris in a conversation focused on the events of the riot and the six black men killed by white police officers.

 Shots in the Back: Exhuming the 1970 Augusta Riot is available for free wherever you get podcasts.